umemak/sdk-dart/README.md

 Given the growing interest of the Dart/Flutter community for Kuzzle, we proposed to take over the SDK to integrate it officially and that it be subject to the same quality controls as our other projects.

-Thanks you very much to our amazing contributors!
+Many thanks to our amazing contributors!